oceanumeric/oceanumeric.github.io/docs/_math/metropolis-hastings-algorithm.md

     </div>
 </div>

+{% katexmm %}

 As it is shown in Figure 1, the chain converges to the posterior distribution.
 The posterior distribution is centered at 4 and has a standard deviation of 0.6.
 The posterior distribution is close to the true posterior distribution as we derived in the previous section.

+If you look at the above code, you should realize that two things are important for the Metropolis-Hastings algorithm to work.
+First, the proposal distribution should be symmetric.
+Second, the proposal distribution should be wide enough to cover the posterior distribution.
+If the proposal distribution is too narrow, the chain will not be able to explore the posterior distribution.
+If the proposal distribution is too wide, the chain will not be able to converge to the posterior distribution.
+The proposal distribution should be wide enough to cover the posterior distribution but not too wide to cover the posterior distribution.

+Second, the initial value of the chain is important.
+If the initial value is too far away from the posterior distribution, the chain will not be able to converge to the posterior distribution.
+If the initial value is too close to the posterior distribution, the chain will not be able to explore the posterior distribution.

+How could we choose the initial value?
+We can use the prior distribution and the evidence (data) we have to guide us.
+For instance, in the above example, we have $y = 6.25$, then choose the initial value to be $3$, which is not very far away from our data.

+## A Beta-Binomial example

+For extra practice, let's try to use the Metropolis-Hastings algorithm to estimate a Beta-Binomial model.
+Let $n = 2$ be number of trials and $y = 1$ be the number of successes.
+The prior distribution is $Beta(\alpha = 2, \beta = 3)$ and the model is

+$$
+\begin{aligned}
+Y | \theta &\sim Binomial(n, \theta) \\
+\theta &\sim Beta(\alpha = 2, \beta = 3)
+\end{aligned}
+$$

+We know the closed form of the posterior distribution is

+$$
+\theta | y \sim Beta(\alpha = 2 + y, \beta = 3 + n - y) = Beta(\alpha = 3, \beta = 4)
+$$

+Instead of using the closed form of the posterior distribution, we will use the Metropolis-Hastings algorithm to estimate the posterior distribution.

+This time, we will implement a special version of the Metropolis-Hastings algorithm , which is referred to as the independent Metropolis-Hastings algorithm.
+In the equation (3), the pdf of the proposal distribution is a function of conditional probability.
+In the independent Metropolis-Hastings algorithm, the pdf of the proposal distribution is a function of the current value of the chain.

+This means we should have

+$$
+\alpha = \min \left \{ 1, \frac{f(\theta') L(\theta'|y)}{f(\theta)L(\theta | y)} \frac{q(\theta)}{q(\theta')}    \right \} \tag{6}
+$$